 Candles come in different shapes, sizes, and colors, each combination carrying a different meaning.

-While there are various shapes and patterns candles can make, there are essentially two primary colors, green and red.
+While candles can make various shapes and patterns, there are essentially two primary colors, green and red.

-A green candle shows there was enough buying pressure to outweigh the selling pressure for that period.
+A green candle shows enough buying pressure to outweigh the selling pressure for that period.

 A red candle shows the opposite: the selling pressure outweighed the buying pressure.